Screams will be heard of those seeking fresh polls: Sh Rashid

 Ag Sabah

-He said PML-N leader Maryam Nawaz had played a key role in damaging PML-N leader Nawaz Sharif.
-"Now see, what Hassan and Hussain do to their father," he said, adding the opposition would stop protesting if Prime Minister Imran announced the NRO for just six persons.

-Commenting on the achievements of the prime minister, he said it was Imran Khan who had protected the country from default and his policies have brought stability to the Pakistani currency.
-He said the international community admired the vision of Imran Khan and he became successful in bringing Indian Prime Minister Narendra Modi under global pressure.

-About the deficit of Pakistan Railways, he said it would be end in the next three years.
+About the deficit of Pakistan Railways, he said it would be ended in the next three years.
 He said four bogies of economy class would be attached with the Jinnah Express from the 15th of this month and fare of the economy class would be reduced for the train.
 He said that swift facility would be provided to passengers on ML-I and ML-2.
 He said the Pakistan Railways had earned Rs10 billion from passenger trains.
-According to him, a Command and Control System has been installed at the Railway Headquarters.
-He said a special train for Sikh pilgrims is being run from Nankana Sahib to Karachi.
-He requested the prime minster to inaugurate the Nankana Sahib Railway Station on the birth anniversary of Baba Guru Nanak.
+According to him, the Command and Control System has been installed at the Railway Headquarters.
+He said a special train for Sikh pilgrims was being run from Nankana Sahib to Karachi.
+He requested the prime minster to inaugurate the Nankana Sahib Railway Station on the birthday of Baba Guru Nanak.

 Ag Sabah

-He said PML-N leader Maryam Nawaz had played a key role in damaging PML-N leader Nawaz Sharif.
-"Now see, what Hassan and Hussain do to their father," he said, adding the opposition would stop protesting if Prime Minister Imran announced the NRO for just six persons.

-Commenting on the achievements of the prime minister, he said it was Imran Khan who had protected the country from default and his policies have brought stability to the Pakistani currency.
-He said the international community admired the vision of Imran Khan and he became successful in bringing Indian Prime Minister Narendra Modi under global pressure.

-About the deficit of Pakistan Railways, he said it would be end in the next three years.
+About the deficit of Pakistan Railways, he said it would be ended in the next three years.
 He said four bogies of economy class would be attached with the Jinnah Express from the 15th of this month and fare of the economy class would be reduced for the train.
 He said that swift facility would be provided to passengers on ML-I and ML-2.
 He said the Pakistan Railways had earned Rs10 billion from passenger trains.
-According to him, a Command and Control System has been installed at the Railway Headquarters.
-He said a special train for Sikh pilgrims is being run from Nankana Sahib to Karachi.
-He requested the prime minster to inaugurate the Nankana Sahib Railway Station on the birth anniversary of Baba Guru Nanak.
+According to him, the Command and Control System has been installed at the Railway Headquarters.
+He said a special train for Sikh pilgrims was being run from Nankana Sahib to Karachi.
+He requested the prime minster to inaugurate the Nankana Sahib Railway Station on the birthday of Baba Guru Nanak.